CaM-Gen:Causally-aware Metric-guided Text Generation: Related Work

-Zeng et al.\shortcite{zeng2020style} introduce a similar notion for style control in language models, allowing finer control for target styles.
-While style is well reflected in the choice of vocabulary or the language distribution, the difference in the language distribution is not as apparent for an external metric as control.
-As observed through our analysis, the external metric is more influenced by various lexical and syntactic text features, as opposed to the underlying vocabulary.
-To this extent, the style control models are limited in their capabilities control beyond the choice of language.
-We model this by introducing a causally-aware generative language model.\\

-\textbf{Causal Inference.} Causal analysis is widely used in various fields such as marketing, advertising, and healthcare.
-Causal analysis methods allow for the dissection of the effect of specific treatments on outcome variables, while controlling for other confounding factors.
-Recent works explore the applicability of these methods in textual space. \cite{paul-2017-feature} employ a propensity matching algorithm to identify causal association between the words in text with the sentiment classification of the text. \cite{veitch2019adapting} study the effect of presence of elements such as theorems on the acceptance rate of papers or the effect of gender on the popularity of social media posts. \cite{tan2019userresponse, verma-2020-modelling} use a doubly robust method on propensity-based matching to analyse the effect of specific content features on the user response by accounting for the confounding effect of the content and other features of the text.
-Their doubly robust algorithm use adaptive and flexible multi-layer neural networks to model potential outcomes.
-We adapt their technique to uncover causal effect of various lexical and semantic features in our textual data and then use these for guiding causally-aware generation, as described in detail in the following sections.
+\textbf{Causal Inference.} Causal analysis entails dissecting the effects of specific treatment on the outcome variables, while controlling for other confounding factors.
+These methods are widely used in fields such as marketing, advertising, healthcare and more recently textual analysis \cite{feder2021causal}.
+Causal inference in text has many facets, as expounded in \citet{feder2021causal}.
+In this work, our focus is understanding the effect of specific characteristics of text on the outcome of interest.
+Previous work in this area has studied various text characteristics and outcomes, such as effect of words on sentiment classification \cite{paul-2017-feature}, effect of presence of theorems on the acceptance rate of papers and the effect of gender on the popularity of social media posts \cite{veitch2019adapting}, and the effect of specific content features on the user response \cite{tan-2019-user-response, verma-2020-modelling}.
+These work focus on identifying the effect of textual features on the outcome.
+We go one step further and aim at introducing causal guidance in text generation.